2016 Philippine House of Representatives elections in Metro Manila: 1st District

 Incumbent representative Enrico Echiverri, who was elected with 47% of the vote in 2013, chose not to seek re-election and will instead run again for mayor.
-Running for this seat are Dale Gonzalo Malapitan, who lost to Echiverri in 2013, incumbent councilor Susana Punzalan, Garth Gollayan of PDP–Laban, Romualdo Orbe of Partido Bagong Maharlika, and independent candidates Violeta dela Cruz and Glenn Openiano.
+Running for this seat areDale Gonzalo Malapitan, who lost to Echiverri in 2013, incumbent councilor Susana Punzalan, Garth Gollayan of PDP–Laban, Romualdo Orbe of Partido Bagong Maharlika, and independent candidates Violeta dela Cruz and Glenn Openiano.
 Malapitan is the son of incumbent Caloocan mayor Oscar Malapitan, who represented this district from 2004 to 2013.

 2nd District

 First term incumbent Edgar Erice, who was elected with 39% of the vote in 2013, is seeking re-election.
 He will have a rematch with his 2013 opponent and then-incumbent Mary Mitzi Cajayon-Uy.
 Also running is Edgardo Espiritu of Partido Bagong Maharlika.
 Cajayon-Uy represented this district from 2007 to 2013.

 Las Piñas

 Two-term incumbent Mark Villar, who was re-elected with 90% of the vote in 2013, is seeking a third term.